 - Are estate agents qualified to evaluate faults?

 - Does the estate agent clarify the information?

-This Act therefore will impose new responsibilities on estate agents and they will be accountable for:
+This Act therefore imposes new responsibilities on estate agents and holds them accountable for:

 - Any action which on later investigation could be characterised as dishonest, unfair or misleading.